To pass this unit, please study the 29 vocabulary words below.

 an alternative proof of work system to SHA-256, designed to be particularly friendly to CPU and GPU miners, while offering little advantage to ASIC miners.

-Scrypt is a main reason why Litecoin mining uses much less energy than Bitcoin mining.
+The scrypt algorithm is a main reason why Litecoin mining uses much less energy than Bitcoin mining.

 SegWit (Segregated Witness)